2️⃣ Black-box Analysis

 Run the code below to load in the data for a single problem (note we're using generations from deepseek-r1-distill-qwen-14b rather than our Llama-8b model here, so that we match the case study in the paper's appendix).

 Make sure you understand the structure of the data, since this will make the following exercises easier.
+Here are a few investigative questions you might try to answer when inspecting this problem's data:

 - How has the chunking worked here?
 Can you see any obvious issues with how it's been applied, e.g. places where a chunk has been split that shouldn't have been?